 Notice of Privacy Practices

-Each time you are treated at Parma Community General Hospital, a record of your visit is made.
+Each time you are treated at University Hospitals Parma Medical Center, a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, and a plan for future care or treatment.
 Your individual records are called Protected Health Information (PHI).
 This notice describes how we use your information.
 It describes our obligations to you and your information.
 It also describes your rights under the law.

 Who does this notice apply to?